Toric varieties of Loday's associahedra and noncommutative cohomological field theories: Introduction

 \section{Introduction}

-The collection of the Deligne--Mumford compactifications $\overline{\calM}_{0,n+1}$ of moduli spaces of genus zero curves with marked points has many remarkable algebraic and geometric structures related to it.
-Geometrically, it is included in the commutative diagram of topological operads
+In topology, operads emerged in the context of recognition of loop spaces; in particular, the little $2$-disks operad $\calD_2$ has been one of the protagonists from the early years of topological operads.
+Together with the operad of framed little $2$-disks $f\calD_2$ and the Deligne--Mumford operad of compactifications $\overline{\calM}_{0,n+1}$ of moduli spaces of genus zero curves with marked points, it fits into a remarkable diagram

 expressing the following facts.
-First, one can obtain the operad of framed little disks $f\calD_2=\calD_2\rtimes S^1$ as an extension of the little $2$-disks operad $\calD_2$ by the $S^1$-action \cite{SW}.
+First, one can obtain the operad $f\calD_2$ as the extension of $\calD_2$ by the $S^1$-action: $f\calD_2\cong\calD_2\rtimes S^1$ \cite{Markl1999}.
 Then, the homotopy quotient of the latter operad by the circle action is represented by the Deligne--Mumford operad $\big\{\overline{\calM}_{0,n+1}\big\}$ \cite{DC2014}.
 Finally, the quotient of $\calD_2$ by the circle action is equivalent to the collection of open moduli spaces $\big\{\calM_{0,n+1}\big\}$, which is the open piece of the Deligne--Mumford operad \cite{Get94} that has a normal crossing divisor as its complement.

 The homology of the Deligne--Mumford operad $\big\{\overline{\calM}_{0,n+1}\big\}$ is an algebraic operad that controls the algebraic structure known, in different contexts and with small differences in definitions, under the names of hypercommutative algebras, formal Frobenius manifolds, or genus zero reductions of Gromov--Witten theory \cite{KontsevichManin94}.
-It is related to the classical operads of Gerstenhaber algebras, Batalin--Vilkovisky algebras and gravity algebras, fitting into a commutative diagram of operads
+It is related to the classical operads of Gerstenhaber algebras, Batalin--Vilkovisky algebras and gravity algebras, fitting into a diagram of algebraic operads

-obtained by computing the homology of the abovementioned topological operads.
+obtained by computing the homology of the above-mentioned topological operads.
 This diagram expresses the following facts.
 First, the operads $\HyperCom$ and (the suspension of) $\Grav$ are related by Koszul duality \cite{Get95}.
 Next, the operad $\Grav$ is a suboperad of the operad $\Gerst$ which in turn is a suboperad of the operad $\BV$ \cite{Get94}.
 Finally, the operad $\HyperCom$ is a representative for the homotopy quotient of the operad $\BV$ by $\Delta$ \cite{DCV2013,KMS2013}.